-The product is a futures contract listed for trading and cleared in accordance with the requirements of the US Commodity Exchange Act and the Commodity Futures Trading Commission regulations thereunder.
+The product is an option on a futures contract listed for trading and cleared in accordance with the requirements of the US Commodity Exchange Act and the Commodity Futures Trading Commission regulations thereunder.

-The objective of the product is to give you exposure to the value of a specified agricultural commodity.
-Information on the specific agricultural commodities can be found online at www.cmegroup.com/priipskids.
-The unit of trading is a fixed quantity of the agricultural commodity, which is to be valued at a future date.
-At the expiration of the futures contract, the product is cash-settled against a reference price for the agricultural commodity published at that time.
+The objective of the product is to give you the right to buy exposure to a specified agricultural product, energy product or metal, through the subsequent purchase of a futures contract on the commodity, at the option's strike price.
+Information on the specific commodities can be found online at www.cmegroup.com/priipskids.
+At the expiration of the futures contract, it is cash-settled against a reference price for the commodity published at that time.